vectara/vectara-docs/www/docs/api-jumpstart.md

 ## Update a document, reindex the document, and query the index

-In this example, you want to update a documet with new information.
+In this example, you want to update a document with new information.
 Reindexing the document improves data retrieval time when you ask a query.
 After the reindex, you want to query the index and get a result from the updated information.